 OGE is always looking for additional model practices to share.
 While some of the practices posted in this section were identified by OGE, the majority of them have been submitted to OGE by agencies.
 If your agency employs what you consider to be a model practice, please contact us at email@example.com.

 The Office of Government Ethics features model practices executive branch agencies employ in administering elements of their ethics programs.
+For a listing of our model practices, please see below.

 The Department of the Army has seen many improvements in its Financial Disclosure Program following implementation of an electronic filing system.